samuelmtimbo/unit/src/docs/start/README.md

 ![](/public/gif/start/20.gif)

-This view will show only components, which can composed and reordered into a parent-children tree structure, making it possible to build any type of visual layout.
+This view will show only components, which can be composed and reordered into a parent-children tree structure, making it possible to build any type of visual layout.

 Search will only show component units.